roikonen/scalablemodeling/README.md

   *Event Sourcing*.
 His work centers on separating read and write operations in systems, improving scalability, and using event sourcing to maintain the history of all changes in a system, offering resilience and insights into past system states.

+The trigger that led to the creation of this page came from LinkedIn [post](https://www.linkedin.com/posts/abuijze_the-aggregate-is-great-but-its-time-to-activity-7226485148630843392-gJ_w?utm_source=share&utm_medium=member_desktop) from Allard Buijze.
+Post was about aggregates and their necessity.
+I studied the post and ended up into Sara Pellegrini's & Milan Savic's talk:
+[The Aggregate is dead.
+Long live the Aggregate!](https://www.youtube.com/watch?v=IgigmuHHchI).
+After getting over my cognitive dissonance I needed to try out the new ideas by drawing them with [Excalidraw](https://excalidraw.com/) and that led new ideas that I have collected to this repository.

 # License For Using the Pictures